dukebarman/ghidra-builder/README.md

 # About

-Common docker image for building software reverse engineering (SRE) framework [Ghidra](https://www.ghidra-sre.org/) from Github's source.
+Common docker image for building software reverse engineering (SRE) framework [Ghidra](https://www.ghidra-sre.org/) from Github's or private fork's source.

 # Using